 Working outdoors on an aerial lift can be a challenging and often risky business.
+The job becomes even riskier when working in winter weather.
 Even with today’s fall prevention and arrest safety equipment, accidents and fatalities can occur.
 That’s why operator safety should always be the #1 priority on an aerial lift job site.
 Above-ground work presents enough hazards in favorable weather conditions.
 During the winter, the list of risk factors greatly increases, which is why you should consider these winter safety tips for employees.

 Be Aware Of These Cold Weather Hazards